-An assistance animal, especially service dogs, can replace nurses for patients who require constant care.
+An assistance animal, especially a service dog, can replace nurses for patients who require constant care.
 That’s why assistance animals’ rights are protected by the law and their owners can submit a reasonable accommodation request to their housing providers.

 Almost any pet can be in the role of an assistance animal, or as it’s commonly called a service animal.
 Nevertheless, a dog is used as a service animal more often than other species.
 It is caused by many different reasons, but the main one is an easier training process, depending on the breed.
 Dogs can perform lots of tasks and do different work.